Tackling inequity is at the heart of the Scottish Government’s agenda, in order that every child can succeed in school and gain the skills for life.

 The Innovation Fund was introduced to identify and fund projects to improve literacy, numeracy and health and wellbeing for children adversely impacted by deprivation.
 It was open to primary, special and secondary schools who were not already benefitting from Attainment Scotland Funding, opening up opportunities for all authorities to receive support.

 Pupil Equity Funding is additional funding to be allocated directly to schools.
-Publicly funded primary, secondary and special schools will receive an monetary allocation for each child in Primary 1 to S3, or equivalent based on particular eligible criteria being agreed.
+Publicly funded primary, secondary and special schools will receive a monetary allocation for each child in Primary 1 to S3, or equivalent based on particular eligible criteria being agreed.
 National Operational Guidance has been published on the Scottish Government website.